jim108dev/purescript-payload-realworld-example/README.md

-# Purescript Payload RealWorld Example
+# PureScript Payload RealWorld Example

 This is a learning project in order to set up a REST API with [PureScript Payload](https://github.com/hoodunit/purescript-payload) and [PostgreSQL](https://www.postgresql.org).
 The specification follows